drunkedMonkey/Curso-python-moure/README.md

 ﻿# Curso-python-moure

- This is inspired learning MoureDev YouTube course abou pyhton
+ This is inspired learning MoureDev YouTube course about python

+ I'm use Github Copilot to explain